-Help Save the Children of Venezuela
+Help Children of Venezuela

 Venezuela remains one of the most dangerous countries for children.
 Sadly, the country has the highest homicide rates in the world - a shocking 24 out of 1,000 children are murdered each year.